Staggier/DungeonDescent/README.md

 After all rooms on the floor have been cleared, a button will appear in the current room and the player can press it to unlock the Boss' room.
 After defeating the boss players will be able to pick up a bonus item to further assist them in their battles, and traverse deeper into the dungeon.

-This game will be a singleplayer experience where players can control their character with WASD and Spacebar/Enter to attack/interact with the World.
+This game will be a singleplayer experience where players can control their character with WASD and Enter to attack/interact with the World.

 ## Requirements